 I’m an evolutionary ecologist by training, with a focus on host-parasite interactions.
 During my postdoc, I moved towards more applied research questions aimed at controlling insect vectors of human diseases.
 Because of my experiences as a postdoc, I have also become interested in the practical aspects of implementing vector control tools in malaria endemic areas.
-Currently I am the scientific project officer and trial manager for a multinational project to evaluate a new malaria control tool.
+Currently I am the trial manager for a multinational project to evaluate a new malaria control tool.

 What I consider to be the common thread between the two phases of my career is an interest in how environmental context shapes disease transmission.
 During my PhD, my focus was on naturally occurring environmental variation and how that variation affects monarch butterflies and their parasites.
 Currently, my focus is on understanding how humans can modify their environment to better control mosquito populations and, ultimately, malaria.